TRAC-DEV/Trac-Development-Hub-service-providers-for-victims-of-trafficking-and-other-vulnerable-groups/README.md

 ```
 Still within your terminal
-run the react available Script as written above
+run the react available script as written above
 npm start
 ```